RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

   ![git branch](images/gitbranc.png)

-- Change your working branch to main from master
+  - To switch to anoher branch

+        git checkout branch
+    - Merging branches together
+   Merging branches is very important in git.
+It allows to add changes made separately to the main codebase.

+          git merge master

-     git branch  -M main
+  The git command above merge the master branch while in the main branch

+  - To delete a branch

+        git branch -d <branch_name>
+         git
  In order to push changes to the remote repository on github, we need the http link of the remote location.

      git remote origin -v